Which city is cheaper, Paris or Warsaw?

 The winter attracts plenty of travelers to both Warsaw and Paris.
 Most visitors come to Warsaw for the museums, the shopping scene, and the cuisine during these months.
 Furthermore, the winter months attract visitors to Paris because of the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

 The weather in Paris can be very cold.
 Warsaw can be very cold during winter.
 In January, Warsaw is generally much colder than Paris.
-Temperatures in Warsaw average around -3°C (27°F), and Paris stays around 5°C (40°F).
+Daily temperatures in Warsaw average around -3°C (27°F), and Paris fluctuates around 5°C (40°F).

 Warsaw usually receives less sunshine than Paris during winter.
 Warsaw gets 35 hours of sunny skies, while Paris receives 62 hours of full sun in the winter.